ENVIRONMENTAL TECHNICIAN 1210

 Consults with other governmental agencies, public interest groups and educational institutions involved in the study and protection of the environment;

-Responds to citizen and town complaints about conditions which affect the wetlands and the bay;
+Responds to complaints about conditions that affect the environment;

 Assists in investigating violations of ordinances and regulations regarding environmental protection;